-Top 7 Things to do in Cottonwood, Arizona
+Top 8 Things to Do in Cottonwood, Arizona (+ Extras!)

 Please share if you enjoy this content!

-Looking for the top things to do in Cottonwood, Arizona?
+If you’re looking for the top things to do in Cottonwood, Arizona, you’ve come to the right place!

 Cottonwood is also nestled in the Verde Valley, a flourishing Arizona wine region.
 Wine lovers know about the Verde Valley wine trail and flock here to support local Arizona vineyards.